RIDHAMGSHETH/ESP32-Cam/README.md

-Here's a more detailed README file for your ESP32 Camera project:

----

 # ESP32 Camera Project

 This project leverages the capabilities of the ESP32 camera module to demonstrate four key functionalities: local camera access, flashlight control, video streaming over a global network, and image retrieval using a Telegram bot.
 Each feature showcases the versatility of the ESP32 in real-world applications, from home automation to IoT-based surveillance.